nickdenardis/nickdenardis.com/_posts/2021-11-01-visual-social-media-alt-linkedin-support.md

 ## LinkedIn support

-With the update to Version 0.7.0 the social visual alt text browser extension now supports LinkedIn single and multiple images.
+With the update to version 0.7.0 the social visual alt text browser extension now supports LinkedIn single and multiple images.
 Initial support for images with detection if the image text is machine-generated (when detectable).

 The following situations are now available: